LUH-DBS/Matelda-Precision-Exp/README.md

 # EDS-Baselines
-This repository contains code that performs the precision experiment of Raha and Uni-Detect on the real world data lake GWC for the paper Error Detection at Scale.
+This repository contains code that performs the precision experiment of Raha and Uni-Detect on the real world data lake WDC for the paper Error Detection at Scale.
 Specifically, Raha needed to be adapted to allow streamlined user labeling, because no ground truth is available.
 ## Installation
 1. Create a anaconda environment